Justin P. Dunn

 Justin Dunn is a founding member of the HomeTrust Loan Production Office in Raleigh, North Carolina.

-Justin develops and manages commercial relationships with small and middle market clients and specializes in builder financing, residential acquisition and development financing, commercial real estate development and investment, and commercial and industrial needs.
-In addition, he focuses on deposit sourcing and partnerships with other Sales Teams including SBA, Treasury Management, and Residential Mortgage Loan Originators.
+In his role, Justin, along with his thriving team of Bankers, develops and manages commercial relationships with small and middle market clients and specializes in builder financing, residential acquisition and development financing, commercial real estate development and investment, and commercial and industrial needs.
+In addition, he focuses on deposit sourcing and partnerships with other sales teams including SBA, Treasury Management, and Residential Mortgage Loan Originators.

 While much has changed over the years, Justin is proud the same Raleigh team continues to serve its loyal clientele while providing strong returns for the bank.

-Justin has been in community banking in the Raleigh area for over 20 years.
-He graduated with a Bachelor’s of Science from North Carolina State University and currently serves on the Board of Governors of North Ridge Country Club, where he co-chairs its Finance Committee and Grounds Committee.
+Justin graduated with a Bachelor of Science from North Carolina State University and has previously served on the Board of Governors of North Ridge Country Club, where he chaired its Finance, Strategic Planning and Nominating Committees and Vice Chaired Grounds Committee.
+He currently serves as a Board Member of the Sanderson Foundation.
 He is also a member of the North Carolina State Wolfpack Club.